Best eCommerce Business Models and Strategies with Examples

 Open source

-Open-source software is perfect for low-budget businesses or startups since it is free.
-It offers high flexibility and customization, allowing users to have full control over the interface of their website.
+Open-source software offers high flexibility and customization, allowing users to have full control over the interface of their website.
+It fits both small businesses and enterprises.

 Licensed